Destruction totale de certains quartiers de Gaza © Mohammed Baba

 Amid continued attacks, siege, and blockade, Israel is destroying conditions of life in Gaza, , according to a Médecins Sans Frontières (MSF) report, "Gaza: Life in a death trap."

-MSF calls for an end to the killings and suffering of the people of Gaza: this can only be achieved with an immediate and lasting ceasefire and an end to the blockade of Gaza.
+MSF calls for an end to the massacres and suffering of the people of Gaza: this can only be achieved with an immediate and lasting ceasefire and an end to the blockade of Gaza.
 Tens of thousands of people have been killed and injured.
-Today, no place is safe in Gaza.
+Today, no place in Gaza is safe.

 Rapport inflicting harm and dying care